Callek/slideshows/PITCHME.md

 ## What we will cover

- - What are the stages of taskgraph generation
-   - and how can you test them locally |
+ - Taskgraph Generation
+   - Locally Run that generation |
+ - How the _full_ graph is generated </li> |
  - What are and how do I work with _transforms_ </li> |
+ - Some thoughts on debugging locally |
+ - Wrapping up with a Q&A |

 ---